What to do if you recover wreck material

 If you're not sure whether something is wreck material, contact the Receiver of Wreck.

-Reporting wreck material to the Receiver of Wreck
+Receiver of Wreck

 The Receiver of Wreck is responsible, by law, for dealing with wreck material recovered within or brought into the UK.